Initial Damage Assessment Procedure

 - State, county, city, townships or rural communities

 - View examples of damages and eligible work to document (PDF).

 - View examples of Emergency Work Labor Eligibility document (PDF).

 - Pre-existing damages and/or poorly maintained public property are not eligible.

 Initial Damage Assessment Forms

-Complete the form(s) that pertain to your organization.
+Complete the form(s) that pertain to your organization by providing the costs of your completed repairs per site.
+If your repairs are not completed, please provide a rough estimate for your damages and/or eligible work per site.
+At this time don’t send any invoices, insurance policies, pictures, and maps, but be ready to provide them when requested.
 After filling out the form(s) please save to your computer and send as an attachment via email or fax them to 218-281-6093.
 Please include your contact information.

 You may need the "free" Adobe Reader to be able to open these forms.